kyma-project/kyma/docs/application-connector/docs/02-03-proxy-service.md

 >**NOTE:** The system creates an Access Service for every external API registered by the Application Registry.

-The following diagram illustrates how the Application Gateway interacts with other components and external APIs secured with OAuth.
+The following diagram illustrates how the Application Gateway interacts with other components and external APIs secured with OAuth and protected against cross-site request forgery (CSRF) attacks.

 ![Application Gateway Diagram](./assets/003-architecture-proxy-service.svg)